MPh-py/MPh/docs/index.md

 scripting tasks, such as loading a model from a file, modifying some parameters, running the simulation, to then evaluate the results.
-Though the full functionality is available to those willing to drop down to the Java layer underneath.
+Though the full functionality is available to those willing to drop down to the pythonized Java layer underneath.

 Comsol models are marked by their `.mph` file extension, which stands for multi-physics.
 Hence the name of this library.
 It is open-source